Understanding Emotions

 How Emotions Take Control

-We all exist as a form of energy, when we feel emotions about something our energy begins to move.
+We all exist as a form of energy; when we feel emotions about something, our energy begins to move.
 Energy exists in the body and the brain, but it can move outward into the environment where it is shared with others.
 Energy is neither created nor destroyed.
-We all have a certain energy, a fact that does not change, yet we have constantly changing emotional experiences.
+We all have a certain energy, a fact that does not change.
+Yet, we have constantly changing emotional experiences.
 When we get in touch with that which never changes, the essence or energy that is us, we can begin to look at and free ourselves from the thoughts and experiences that hold us back or create conflict.
 This freedom allows us to let go of fears, desires, worries, or whatever is holding us back from enjoying life.
-Emotions go up and down, all around, but they are not us, they are natural internal fluctuations of our energy-in-motion.
+Emotions go up and down, all around.
+Still, they are not us; they are natural internal fluctuations of our energy in motion.

-Your body is constantly experiencing a complex cocktail of endorphins, neuromodulators, neurotransmitters, hormones, and pheromones that powerfully influence the subjective experience or how you “feel” at any time.
-Many things can throw you out of balance, as the body's chemistry constantly changes.
-It is normal to have up-and-down emotions, and it is important to learn to ride the waves without panicking when things do not feel right.
+Your body constantly experiences a complex cocktail of endorphins, neuromodulators, neurotransmitters, hormones, and pheromones that powerfully influence your subjective experience or how you” feel “at any time.
+Your body chemistry constantly changes, so many things can throw you out of balance.
+It is expected to have up-and-down emotions, and it is essential to learn to ride the waves without panicking when things do not feel right.

 The Biological Side of Emotions

 Science is constantly changing our understanding of emotions.
-Emotions were once thought to be hardwired, and having more or less of an emotion was related to biochemistry or neurology in a particular brain area.
-This argued that when people experience a chronic poor mood, this signals a chemical or neurological imbalance in the brain that must be addressed medically or physically.
+Emotions were initially thought to be hardwired, and having more or less of an emotion was related to biochemistry or neurology in a particular brain area.
+This viewpoint is changing as we understand more about emotions.
+Researchers have identified “pleasure centers” that, when stimulated, promote feelings of happiness, laughter, or pleasure.
+A reward or pleasure circuit involving the prefrontal cortex (the thinking part of the brain) and underlying regions responsible for control has been identified.
+Areas that release dopamine and serotonin have also been identified.
+However, the argument that when people experience a chronic poor mood, this might signal a chemical or neurological imbalance in a specific area of the brain that can be addressed medically or physically has not consistently held up.

-When researchers tried to map specific emotions with specific brain areas, they found that emotions were more complex, and each emotion involves activity in many different and diverse areas of the brain and body.
+When researchers tried to map specific emotions with specific brain areas, they found that emotions were more complex, and each emotion involves activity in many different and diverse regions of the brain and body.
 Each emotion is more likely a specific network of neurons that fire and, over time, wire together.
-Neurochemicals like serotonin are involved in the regulation of mood, and medicines that affect serotonin have been helpful for many people—but not everyone.
-Other chemicals like oxytocin are involved in social bonding and attachment, dopamine plays a role in attention and foraging, and cortisol is involved in the stress response, but all of this chemistry is constantly changing.
-Emotions and emotional states are heavily influenced by many factors such as diet, sleep, exercise, breathing, health, and genetics.
+Neurochemicals like serotonin and dopamine influence mood, and medicines that affect these chemicals have been helpful for many people—but not everyone.
+Other chemicals like oxytocin (involved in social bonding and attachment), dopamine (plays a role in attention and foraging), pheromones (involved in mating, territorialism, danger, and food), endocannabinoid (involved in the regulation of mood, appetite, immune response, pain, and inflammation) and cortisol (involved in fear and fight or flight) are also involved when emotions ramp up.
+This chemistry constantly changes within the individual, and issues can arise due to an imbalance of individual chemicals.
+Dopamine, for example, activates the reward system and is associated with positive emotions and foraging, but it is also associated with cravings in which people experience uncontrollable urges and engage in harmful behaviors like addictions or risk-taking.
+Other factors, such as diet, sleep, exercise, breathing, health, and genetics, also influence emotions, making balance and self-regulation even more complicated.

-Emotions are more like reactive patterns rather than fixed physical or neurological conditions or states of being.
-They are like the meaning the conscious mind makes about the reactions that are occurring as we naturally adapt to the events we experience.
-They are a lot like predictions made in the brain about what is or is not happening.
-If specific emotions are repeated or practiced often, they develop into a pattern or condition, and how we interpret or make sense of them impacts how much we feel an emotion and how often they occur.
+Emotions are more like reactive patterns than fixed physical or neurological conditions or specific states of being.
+They are more like the meaning the conscious mind constructs from the reactions that occur as we naturally adapt to the events we experience.
+They are similar to predictions made in the brain about what is or is not happening.
+When specific emotions are repeated or practiced often, they develop into a pattern or sometimes a condition, and how we interpret or make sense of them impacts how much we feel the emotion and how often it occurs.

 Some emotions may be hardwired and passed down genetically, like the baby who reacts to pleasant sounds, certain types of touch, or a smile.
-These reflexive neurological responses are observed well before language skills.
-As the brain develops, emotions become more complicated with more nuances.
+Some reflexive neurological responses are observed well before language skills and are passed down genetically.
+As the brain develops, emotions become more complicated and nuanced.
 Over time, our brain becomes a great predictor of future performance, a skill essential for survival.
-Emotions help us make predictions about what is happening, what is going to happen, and how we think we should respond.
+Emotions help us predict what is happening, what will happen, and how we should best respond.
 These predictions are based on our memory of previous experiences, and their purpose is to help us make meaning out of our experiences and help us survive.
-Emotions are generated by the brain as we cope with life experiences and try to predict or anticipate our needs and generate options.
-This view suggests that we create our own emotions, but it also means that we can change and create new or different emotions.
+The brain generates emotions as we cope with life experiences, trying to predict or anticipate our needs and generate options.
+This view suggests that we create our own emotions, but it also means we can change and create new or different emotions.

 The Main Players in the Neurochemistry of Emotion

 Strategies or activities that improve mood are strongly related to the levels of happy vs. not-so-happy chemicals in our bodies.
-Happy chemistry can be generated by doing things as simple as exercising, meditating, or spending more time in nature each day.
+Happy chemistry can be generated by doing things as simple as exercising, meditating, or spending more time in nature daily.
 These activities increase natural feel-good compounds, which influence mood and behavior.
-We need to learn about them and about stress hormones to help our body produce more or less of these when needed.
-This may seem like a lot of chemistry, but these compounds can be your best or worst friends, so it‘s good to get to know a little bit about them.
+We need to learn about them and about stress hormones to help our body produce more or less of these when required.
+This may seem like a lot of chemistry, but these compounds can be your best or worst friends, so it‘s good to learn a little about them.

-• Oxytocin, known as the love hormone, is stored, and released from the pituitary gland.
+• Oxytocin, known as the love hormone, is stored and released from the pituitary gland.
 It is linked to feelings of depression when levels are low.
-Oxytocin binds receptors in many different places, so is associated with social recognition, pair bonding, and honesty.
-Oxytocin was originally thought to be primarily associated with pregnancy, labor, childbirth, and breastfeeding but it is also associated with physical touch sexuality, and bonding.
+Oxytocin binds receptors in many different places, so it is associated with social recognition, pair bonding, and honesty.
+Oxytocin was originally thought to be primarily associated with pregnancy, labor, childbirth, and breastfeeding, but it is also associated with physical touch, sexuality, and bonding.
 When people see themselves as being closely bonded, oxytocin increases.
-The smell of the baby, physical contact, a picture of your partner, and feelings of trust kinship, and support are all associated with higher oxytocin levels.
+The smell of the baby, physical contact, a picture of your partner, and feelings of trust, kinship, and support are all associated with higher oxytocin levels.
 Higher oxytocin can even cause synchronization of physiological responses.
-It's known as hormonal glue and it is powerful in facilitating relationships.
-Studies also show increased receptor activity for oxytocin, associated with an increased amount of social media participation.
+It's known as hormonal glue, and it is powerful in facilitating relationships.
+Studies also show that increased receptor activity for oxytocin is associated with an increased amount of social media participation.

 Good ways to increase oxytocin are through pleasant physical exercise or a big hug.
 Other Ways to Increase Oxytocin include: